Professor of Sociology and

 In his current primary research project, Epstein is studying the emergence and proliferation of the modern concept of “sexual health,” with the goal of understanding the contexts in which the recent emphasis on sexual health has arisen, the consequences of attempts to lay claim to it, and its implications for what we imagine sexuality to be.
 This work brings together his interests in knowledge formation, health politics, sexual subjectivity, and the genealogy and standardization of concepts.

 Epstein currently serves on the editorial boards of a number of journals, including Social Studies of Science, Sexualities, and Science, Technology, & Human Values.
-He is the Chair-Elect of the Science, Knowledge, and Technology Section of the American Sociological Association.
+He is the Chair of the Science, Knowledge, and Technology Section of the American Sociological Association.
 At Northwestern, he and Prof. Héctor Carrillo are co-directors of the Sexualities Project at Northwestern (SPAN), a new initiative that promotes interdisciplinary research and education on sexuality and health in social context.
 SPAN funds faculty and graduate student research, holds a postdoctoral fellowship competition, and organizes workshops and reading groups, among other activities.

 SOCIOL 220: Health, Biomedicine, Culture, and Society Syllabus